-Fluffy, thick, and delicious banana pancakes with no added sugar are easy to make from scratch and something your whole family will love.
-These are protein packed with Greek yogurt, eggs, and cashew milk, and something my daughter is now requesting for every weekend.
-These pancakes are 2 WW SP each, and perfect for a rainy weekend breakfast.
+Delicious, healthy, and fluffy banana pancakes with no added sugar are easy to make from scratch and something your whole family will love.
+These are protein packed banana pancakes are made with Greek yogurt, eggs, and cashew milk.
+On WW, these pancakes are only 2 smart points on blue and green, and they are only 110 calories per pancake.

 My daughter declared one morning down the shore eating at one of our favorite breakfast places, the Sunrise Cafe, that she was going to open up her own restaurant across the street called the Moonrise Cafe.